 - If time permits we will visit a couple of famous sights in Baghdad.

 - Al-Mutanabbi street, this is the famous book street, here used to gather all the intellectuals.

-- If time permits we’ll take a quick tour around at Tahir Square, Firdos Square (where Saddam’s statue was toppled in 2003) and Former Camp Al-Adala (where Saddam was hanged) and try to catch a glimpse of the crossed swords, which are located in the off limits green zone.
+- When possible we’ll take a quick tour around at Tahir Square, Firdos Square (where Saddam’s statue was toppled in 2003), Liberation Square and Former Camp Al-Adala (where Saddam was hanged) and try to catch a glimpse of the crossed swords, which are located in the off limits green zone.

 - Overnight stay in Baghdad.

 Saturday 11 May – Baghdad – Ctesiphon – Agargouf Ziggurat – Karbala

 - This morning we head out straight after breakfast for the drive north to Ctesiphon.
 We pass through multiple checkpoints along the route driving by many villages recently destroyed during fighting against ISIS.